solid/authorization-panel/acp/use-cases.md

 HTTP/1.1 204 No Content
 ```

-Notice that we added the policy and rule directly to the ACR for document1 rather than to an external [Access Policy Resource](definitions.md#access-policy-resource).
+Notice that we added the policy and rule directly to the ACR for document1 rather than to an external Resource.
 When policies and rules are not reusable, it can be more convenient to add them directly to the relevant ACR.

 ### 2.2.3 Read-append access to a collection